jpmhouston/ClipStack/README.md

 ### Additional History Features

-The "Extras" purchase unlocks these additional features on the history items in the expanded Cleepp menu:

 - There is a "Filter" search box to filter the history.
 Use it to make it easier to find a specific item previously copied for replay from there, or of just that item.